 Does FAVR pay more than mileage reimbursement?

 Because a FAVR vehicle plan pays both a fixed allowance and a mileage rate, it seems like it will be costlier than a standard mileage reimbursement plan.
 But this is unlikely unless a company is already significantly under-reimbursing its employees.
-Three reasons FAVR tends to be more cost-effective than mileage reimbursement:
+Three reasons why:

-1. Mileage reimbursement encourages "driving for dollars"; FAVR does not.
+1. Mileage reimbursement encourages extra driving; FAVR does not.

 When an employee's entire vehicle reimbursement derives from mileage, there's a strong incentive to drive more than necessary or over-report mileage.
-The more miles you drive (or report), the more you get paid.
-This is especially a problem if employees use a self-reported mileage log.
+The more miles you drive or report, the more you get paid.

-Fixed and variable rate reimbursement, however, keeps a large portion of the reimbursement separate from miles driven.
-Remember that fixed costs amount to 60 - 70% of the average person's annual vehicle expenses.
-This means that the boost from extra driving or extra reporting is much smaller and less of an incentive.
-(It can also help to use real-time mileage tracking to prevent over-reported mileage.)
+FAVR reimbursement, however, keeps a large portion of the reimbursement separate from miles driven.
+Remember that fixed costs amount to 60% or more of the average person's annual vehicle expenses.
+This means that the boost from extra driving or extra reporting is smaller and less of an incentive.
+(Best practice: use real-time mileage tracking to prevent over-reports.)

 2. Mileage reimbursement overpays high-mileage drivers; FAVR does not.